rodrigoklein/gs1-hc-spec/V1.0/Workflow_Samples/QueryPreferences.md

 ![image info](../images/getPreferences.jpg)

-Based on the scenario above, the Manufacturer will call the getPreferences method in the webservice of the Distributor.
+Based on the scenario above, the manufacturer will call the getPreferences method in the distributor’s webservice.

-To do this, we have to create the QueryRequest message and send throught the Manufacturer Webservice.
+To perform this operation, a QueryRequest message has to be created and sent throught the manufacturer’s webservice.

 ### Creating the QueryRequest